x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/create-certificates-for-um-exchange-2013-help.md

 _**Applies to:** Exchange Server 2013_

 You can use the New Exchange Certificate wizard in the EAC or the Shell to create self-signed certificates or certificate requests for an internal public key infrastructure (PKI) certificate.
 For Unified Messaging (UM), you can use one of these certificates for both the Microsoft Exchange Unified Messaging service and the Microsoft Exchange Unified Messaging Call Router services.
 You can use the same certificate for both services, or a different certificate for each service.
 You can also purchase and import a third-party commercial certificate for UM services.
-If you’re using a self-signed certificate for UM, you may need to include the name of your Client Access and Mailbox servers in the subject alternative name (SAN).
+If you're using a self-signed certificate for UM, you may need to include the name of your Client Access and Mailbox servers in the subject alternative name (SAN).

 By default, when you install Exchange Server 2013, two self-signed certificates are created: **Microsoft Exchange Server Auth Certificate** and **Microsoft Exchange**.
 The **Microsoft Exchange** self-signed certificate can be used by UM to encrypt data, but you must assign the certificate to the UM and UM Call Router services.
 After you assign the certificate to the Unified Messaging services, it can be copied to and imported to the VoIP gateways, IP PBXs, and SIP-enabled PBXs.
 However, instead of using the default self-signed certificates, you may need to create another one specifically for Unified Messaging.

 > [!WARNING]
-> Self-signed certificates can’t be used when you’re integrating UM with Microsoft Lync Server.
+> Self-signed certificates can't be used when you're integrating UM with Microsoft Lync Server.